LSDtopotools/lsdfailtools/python_foresee/README.md

 * The precipitation data is obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
 If alternative data sources are to be used instead, they must be in a .csv file, with the vector columns: Duration of precipitation (s) and Precipitation intensity (mm/s)
 * The sentinel interferometry data has been provided from the University of Cantabria, processes using the ISBAS method to obtain a timeseries.
 Alternatively, it can be downloaded from the Sentinel-1 website, which is freely available to access.
 * The Cosmo-SKYMed interferometry data must be purchased from TELESPAZIO VEGA UK.
 * The DEM data can be supplied by the user in any resolution.
-In our case we use the EU-DEM 25 m, which is obtained freely from Copernicus Land Monitoring Service website <https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem>.
+In our case we use the EU-DEM 25 m, which is obtained freely from the Tinitaly website <http://tinitaly.pi.ingv.it/>.
-* The topographic slope file can be obtained from ...
+* The topographic slope file is derived from the DEM file.

 1. INCLINOMETERS